-In-kind Support and Maintenance (ISM) Food, clothing or shelter received by an individual that was paid or partially paid by someone else.
+1 , , Food, clothing or shelter received by an individual that was paid or partially paid by someone else.

 For ISM, the person's statement can be used for proof unless it is questionable.
 For Inkind income, types of proof include: